Last updated: May 2026 — Marcus Tremblay, Fullcirclefarms

 Reality Checks

 Reality check notifications remind you how long you have been playing and how much you have spent.
-Enable these alerts so that time and money stay visible, not invisible.
-Even a brief pause can help you make a conscious decision about whether to continue.
+These pop-up alerts help you stay aware of your session activity and make informed decisions about whether to continue.

 Cooling-Off Periods